onqtam/headjack/src/topics.md

 # Structured data & improving the signal/noise ratio
 ██████████████████████████████████████████████████████████████████████████████

+nature has removed every unnecessary bit when it comes to exchange of information - and so should we.

+information theory very well could be as important as or even fundamental to matter & the laws of physics and they are tightly interwoven - we should keep that as a perspective - as to why we should strive to optimize it

+signal/noise ratio - language is unbelievably complex and it compacts so much implied and assumed meaning and expressions of truth

+the hammer is language and unfortunately every problem is a nail

+hashtags should be separated from the text

+Mission: raise the signal/noise ratio

+We need more than the current one size fits all model Importance/severity threshold/levels?

 we should be able to use AI to determine the level of plagiarism between online posts and reduce the noise

 digital media is not supposed to be unstructured